 Seagull (海鸥) 4B-1

-A Rolleiflex-inspired twin lens reflex (TLR) from Shanghai.
+Rolleiflex-inspired twin lens reflex from China.

 Seagull 4B-1 with 75mm f/3.5 Haiou lens.
 (Photo made with a Nikon F, 55mm f/3.5 Micro-Nikkor-P.C, and Portra 400.)